 You can get all of the tools Popmenu offers for just one flat monthly fee.
 And here’s the best part: That fee never goes up.
 We guarantee it.

 There are no set-up fees.
 No commissions.
 No percentages.
 No hidden charges.
-Just a fair, flat fee that allows restaurants like yours to get the tools they need — all while protecting their bottom line.
+Just a fair, flat fee that allows independent restaurants like yours to own delivery and get the tools they need — all while protecting their bottom line.

 Ready to see how Popmenu can help your restaurant?
 Schedule a demo today.